Richard Codey

-Richard James Codey (born November 27, 1946) is an American Democratic Party politician who served as the 53rd governor of New Jersey from 2004 to 2006.
-He has served in the New Jersey Senate since 1982 and served as the President of the Senate from 2002 to 2010.
-He represents the 27th Legislative District, which covers the western portions of Essex County and the southeastern portion of Morris County.
-Codey is the longest-serving state legislator in New Jersey history, having served in the New Jersey Legislature continuously since January 8, 1974.
-He has served as the Deputy Senate President Pro Tem since 2022.
+Richard James Codey (born November 27, 1946) is an American politician who served as the 53rd governor of New Jersey from 2004 to 2006.
+A member of the Democratic Party, he served in the New Jersey Senate from 1982 to 2024 and as the President of the Senate from 2002 to 2010.
+He represented the 27th Legislative District, which covered the western portions of Essex County and the southeastern portion of Morris County.

+Codey is the longest-serving state legislator in New Jersey history, having served in the New Jersey Legislature continuously from January 8, 1974 to January 9, 2024.

-Early life
+Early life and education

+Codey has described himself as "100% Irish".

 Codey grew up in his family's funeral home in Orange.
-He attended Our Lady of the Valley High School and transferred to Orange High School, neither of them successfully, before switching to Oratory Preparatory School in Summit, from which he graduated.
-He went on to take over his father's job as a licensed funeral director.
-When his father, Donald, became the county coroner, Richard was drafted to help with death scene pickups.
+He attended Our Lady of the Valley High School and transferred to Orange High School before switching to Oratory Preparatory School in Summit, from which he graduated.

+Codey took over his father's job as a licensed funeral director.
+When his father, Donald, became the county coroner, Codey was drafted to help with death scene pickups.
 Codey remembered, "I was 14, taking bodies out of train wrecks.
-You grow up quick."
-Codey has described himself as "100% Irish".
+You grow up quick".

+In 1981, he earned a bachelor's degree from Fairleigh Dickinson University.

 New Jersey Assembly

 Codey left the funeral trade to try his hand in politics in 1973 when he was first elected to the State Assembly, with Eldridge Hawkins as his running mate.
 He served in the Assembly from 1974 to 1982.
-In 1981 he earned a bachelor's degree in education from Fairleigh Dickinson University.

 New Jersey Senate

-Codey was elected to the State Senate that same year and has since risen through the ranks to become Senate President.
-He first ascended to that post in 2002 to 2010.
-He serves in the Senate on the Legislative Services Commission.
-He also has a hockey arena named in his honor, also known as South Mountain Arena in West Orange, New Jersey.
+Codey was first elected to the State Senate in 1981.
+He rose through the ranks to become Senate President.
+He first ascended to that post in 2002 and remained in it until 2010.
+He served on the Legislative Services Commission.
+Codey also has a hockey arena named in his honor, also known as South Mountain Arena in West Orange, New Jersey.